deangelisbd/nestjs-edgedb-test-1/README.md

 ## Installation

 0. Run the following to clone the repo.
-Note that initially, the ts files may show errors since the `node_modules` directory hasn't yet been populated.
-This will be done after starting the docker containers.
+Note that initially, the ts files may show errors since the `node_modules` directories haven't yet been populated.

     ```bash
     git clone git@github.com:deangelisbd/nestjs-edgedb-test-1
     ```

-1. Start up the NestJS and EdgeDB docker containers
+1. Start up the NestJS and EdgeDB docker containers (server) and the React docker container (client)

     ```bash
     $ make up
     ```
-    You may see <span style="color:red">⠿ nestjs Error</span> at first, but you can ignore.
+    You may see <span style="color:red">⠿ react Error</span> or <span style="color:red">⠿ nestjs Error</span> at first, but you can ignore.
 Additionally, in the EdgeDB logs,  you may see errors from the EdgeDB container such as `Exception occurred: the database system is shutting down`, but these too can be ignored.

 2. Start the NestJS server